richardrigutins/vscode-csharp-shortcuts/README.md

 A VS Code extension that adds shortcuts for common operations for C# projects.

 ## Features
+This extensions adds the following shortcuts to the contextual menu for .csproj files:

-- _Add project references_: adds an item to the contextual menu for csproj files to visually add or remove references to other projects
+- _Add project references_: visually add or remove references to other projects
 ![add project reference](images/add-project-reference-context-menu.png)
-- _Manage NuGet packages_: adds an item to the contextual menu for csproj files to manage the installed NuGet packages or to search and install new ones
+- _Manage NuGet packages_: manage the installed NuGet packages, or search and install new ones
+- _Manage user secrets_ : initialize and open the secrets.json file to manage user secrets

+This extensions adds the following shortcuts to the contextual menu for .sln files:
-- _Add existing projects to a solution_: adds an item for sln files to add or remove existing projects to a solution
+- _Add existing projects to a solution_: visually add or remove projects from a solution

 ## Extension Settings